Fragmented Securities Regulation and Information-Processing Costs

-Keywords: Banks; regulation; transparency; FDICconnect; SEC EDGAR; filings; insider trading
+Keywords: Banks; regulation; FDICconnect; SEC EDGAR; insider trading; information processing costs

 JEL Classification: G14, G21, G28, M41, M48